 - Swollen neck veins

-My hope with sharing my experience with PPCM on this blog is to help spread awareness about this condition an hopefully help prevent other women from having to go through what I did or even worse.
+My hope in sharing my experience with PPCM on this blog is to help spread awareness about this condition and hopefully help prevent other women from having to go through what I did or even worse.
 As the name of my favorite PPCM awareness group states, let’s SAVE THE MOMMIES!